How to Create Symlinks¶

 Example: Link a Shared Directory¶

-- Some research groups might have a shared directory, which will be one level up from your project directory with a path similar to:
+- All research groups have a shared directory, which will be one level up from your project directory with a path similar to:

 - The term